-Apart from a description of the dividing membrane, the report should follow the same format as for two singleton placentas.
+Apart from a description of the dividing membrane, the report follows the same lines as if for two singleton placentas.

 The conclusion or diagnosis should indicate the chorionicity of the placenta.
 Other relevant pathology should be listed and a clinicopathological comment added as necessary.